 Michael Yoakley’s Charity has been in existence since 1708 and continues to go from strength to strength.

-Trustees, who nowadays all live locally, continue to seek ways to enhance the Charity’s facilities, so maximising the legacy.
+Board members (originally trustees), who nowadays all live locally, continue to seek ways to enhance the Charity’s facilities, so maximising the legacy.
 In 2008, in celebration of the Charity’s Tercentenary further developments of the site were completed including a Training Annexe extension to Yoakley House.
 This was primarily to meet the continuing training requirements of the Charity’s staff, but the facility is also let to other professional bodies, thereby generating additional income for the Charity, so keeping rents and fees to residents as low as possible.

-In 2009, the Charity launched a Domiciliary Care Scheme for its own cottage residents so that they can receive assistance in their homes from the Charity’s own staff, rather than being dependent other care agencies.
-That year also saw the building of 5 additional rooms at Yoakley House to provide respite care facilities for the elderly, and short term placements for those recovering from operations and illness.
+2009 saw the building of 5 additional rooms at Yoakley House to provide respite care facilities for the elderly, and short term placements for those recovering from operations and illness.

 The upgrade of cottage bathrooms, replacing baths with walk in showers, more appropriate to the needs of current residents began in 2011.
 All bar a few are now completed.